CodePadawans/ataru/README.md

 ```
 ###How to use ataru with Travis CI

 You can integrate ataru in your continuous integration process.
-All you need is to add atatu to your Rakefile.
+All you need is to add ataru to your Rakefile.

 ```
 here comes code snippet
 ```

-## Contributin important information
+## Contributing

 1. Fork it ( http://github.com/<my-github-username>/ataru/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)